 Apple Glass release date

-According to TF International Securities analyst Ming-Chi Kuo — perhaps the most reputable and reliable Apple expert — Apple Glass won't be ready to ship until 2022 "at the earliest."
-However, a presentation shown internally at Apple and leaked to The Information and Bloomberg sets the launch date as 2023.
+But according to TF International Securities analyst Ming-Chi Kuo — perhaps the most reputable and reliable Apple expert — Apple Glass won't be ready to ship until 2022 "at the earliest."
+However, a presentation shown internally at Apple and leaked to The Information sets the launch date as 2023, as Bloomberg suggested.

 All could be wrong — Jon Prosser, a reputable Apple leaker, says Apple Glasses could come sooner than we thought.
 Prosser believes the launch is aimed for "March-June 2021."